krakend/krakend-documentation/configuration/designer.md

 description: Discover the API Configuration Designer in KrakenD API Gateway, enabling intuitive and visual configuration management for your APIs
 menu:
   community_current:
-    parent: "010 Configuration file(s)"
+    parent: "000 Getting Started"
 title: "API Configuration Designer in KrakenD API Gateway"
 meta:
   source: https://github.com/krakend/krakendesigner
   since: 0.2
 notoc: false
-weight: 5
+weight: 40
 images:
 - /images/builder_screenshot.png
 skip_header_image: true
 ---
 The [Designer](https://designer.krakend.io) is a UI that allows you to create KrakenD configurations from scratch or resume editing an existing one.
-It is a tool very useful in your early contact with KrakenD, as it helps you try functionalities without having to learn the different attributes of the configuration.
+It is a tool very useful in your **early contact with KrakenD**, as it helps you try functionalities without having to learn the different attributes of the configuration.

+**The designer is a learning tool** more than an administration one.
+KrakenD configuration and administration is designed with **GitOps** in mind (under the version control system and released through CI/CD).

-Combined with a [`:watch` container](/docs/developer/hot-reload/), you can **administer and apply configuration changes automatically** in a development environment.
+Combined with a [`:watch` container](/docs/developer/hot-reload/), you can **apply configuration changes automatically** in a development environment.

 {{< button-group >}}
-{{< button url="https://designer.krakend.io" text="Start a configuration now" >}}<svg xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 24 24" stroke-width="1.5" stroke="currentColor" class="w-6 h-6">
+{{< button url="https://designer.krakend.io" text="Open designer" >}}<svg xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 24 24" stroke-width="1.5" stroke="currentColor" class="w-6 h-6">
   <path stroke-linecap="round" stroke-linejoin="round" d="M15.042 21.672L13.684 16.6m0 0l-2.51 2.225.569-9.47 5.227 7.917-3.286-.672zM12 2.25V4.5m5.834.166l-1.591 1.591M20.25 10.5H18M7.757 14.743l-1.59 1.59M6 10.5H3.75m4.007-4.243l-1.59-1.59" />
 </svg>
 {{< /button >}}